pattern-lab/patternlab-node/packages/docs/src/docs/pattern-including.md

     atoms-landscape-16x9

 The pattern type matches the top-level folder and is `atoms`.
 The pattern name matches the template file and is `landscape-16x9`.
 Any digits used for ordering are _dropped_ from both the pattern type and pattern name.
-Pattern subtypes are _never_ a part of the shorthand include syntax.
+Pattern subGroups are _never_ a part of the shorthand include syntax.
 This way patterns can be re-organized within a pattern type and/or by using digits without needing to change your pattern includes.

 The following are examples of using the shorthand include syntax with our supported PatternEngines: